Skip to main content

 If your letter was not issued within the last 12 months, you must also include a copy of your annual uprating letter showing your current name and address.

-Meet the 'planning and following a journey' descriptor for the mobility component of the Personal Independence Payment (PIP)
+You meet the 'planning and following a journey' requirements for the Personal Independence Payment (PIP) mobility component

 We will check the DWP database to check if you are eligible.
 If we are unable to establish eligibility we will ask you to provide a copy of your Personal Independence Payment (PIP) decision letter issued within the last 12 months, showing you have been awarded descriptor E which states 'you cannot undertake any journey because it would cause overwhelming psychological distress'.
 This must include the front page, the expiry date of your award and the page showing your score for the 'planning and following a journey' section.